Data Needs: Dogs

 Meet Lovie

-If you are interested in adopting, please come prepared -- bring a photo ID, proof of address, everyone resident in the home and if adopting a dog any other dog resident in the home along with their vaccination history.
-We are open daily from 11-5, no appointment is required.
+If you are interested in adopting, please come prepared - bring a photo ID, proof of address, and everyone in the home including resident dogs with vaccination history.
+We are open 11-5 pm.

 ×